kronihias/mcfx/README.md

 changelog:
 ==============
+- 0.4.1 (2016-02-17) - fixed convolver bug which resulted in mixed up partitions

 - 0.4.0 (2015-11-04) - gui for mcfx_delay, gui for mcfx_filter (with fft analyzer), added phase, solo and mute buttons to mcfx_gain_delay

 - 0.3.3 (2015-07-19) - performance improvements for mcfx_convolver